melissamonk-NOAA/Vermilion_2021/doc/north.md

 *Recreational age composition data*

-There are no recreational age composition data available for vermilion rockfish from state sampling programs.
+There are no recreational age composition data available for vermilion rockfish from California state sampling programs.
 Otoliths are available from SWFSC collaborative study with Cal Poly to investigate the precision of back-calculating whole fish length from filleted fish in the CPFV fleet.